Decorative neutral curve divider

 Iris builds this structure directly into the product.
 Your content library is not a separate knowledge base you maintain alongside the tool, it is the foundation everything else runs on.
 See how SE teams structure their libraries.

-Step 3: Set Up Your Collaboration and Approvals Workflow
+Step 3: Streamline Your Collaboration and Approval Workflow

 The biggest source of RFP delays is usually not writing speed.
 It is coordination overhead.
 An SE finishes a draft, sends it to a security lead for review, waits three days, gets comments in an email, updates a separate document, and hopes the final version is what actually gets submitted.